sudarshan2401/tp/docs/UserGuide.md

 **Information:**
 * Every student must be assigned to a class, i.e. a student should always appear in one of the classes.
-* An identical student (ie. all student information are the same) cannot be in more than 1 class at the same time.
+* An identical student (ie. all student information are the same) cannot be in more than one class at the same time.
 * A default id "A0000000Z" will be assigned to the student.

 </box>